A treatment that destroys all or part of a cancer using heat or cold.

 The examination of sputum (spit) under a micrscope to look for any cancer cells.

 Cancer that begins in squamous cells.
-These are found in the tissue that forms the surface of the skin and the lining of the respiratory and digestive tracts.
+These are found in the tissue that forms the surface of the skin, and the lining of some internal organs.
+Also known as SCC.

 Finding out the size of a cancer and how far it has spread.
 It usually involves having scans and other tests.